-The Cuyahoga County Extension office, in alignment with all OSU campuses, has postponed all face-to-face programming through March 31st in response to the recent outbreak of COVID-19.
+The Cuyahoga County Extension office, in alignment with all OSU campuses, has postponed all face-to-face programming until further notice in response to the recent outbreak of COVID-19.
 Until further notice, all OSU Extension staff are working remotely and are available from 9am-5pm Monday-Friday to receive phone calls and emails.
 We are offering online video-based trainings for some of our scheduled programs during this time.
-If you have registered or planned to attend one of our programs scheduled between now and the end of this month be sure to check your email inbox for updates.
 We are closely monitoring the number of confirmed cases and the number of county residents who are quarantined here in Cuyahoga County.
 The health and safety of our participants, partners, and staff is our number one priority.
 Please do not hesitate to contact our office if you have any questions (216) 429-8200.

 The current coronavirus concerns have a distinct impact on community projects, spaces and places.
 Our office remains committed to serving our communities and we have put together the following recommendations for community garden leaders:

 - If your community garden is associated with a place of worship, a non-profit or any other agency, check with their leadership to see if they have policy to follow at this time.

 - Be understanding of individuals’ choice to stay safe.
 Consider your ability as a garden leader to be flexible for people who do not want to come to the garden at this time.

 - Continue to communicate with your gardeners.
 If a garden policy is determined, communicate this with all gardeners.
 If you will let individuals determine their own level of comfort, communicate a short-term plan for maintenance of absentee plots.